The Challenge of Father’s Day for Grievers

 3 Minute Read

 I know it’s a tough one.
 Every third Sunday in June, without fail, Father’s Day comes around.
-Every year, my grieving clients ask me what to do, how to handle it, and tell me just hard the holiday can be for them.
+Every year, my grieving clients ask me how to handle it, and they share how hard the holiday can be for them.

 If you feel in the mood to celebrate your father and the memories you created together, the ways he enjoyed living, and the way he handed down his values to you, you can do that.